Dre Campbell Farm

 To grow dill successfully, follow these easy steps:

 Plant it in a spot with plenty of sunlight and fertile, well-drained soil with a slightly acidic pH.
-Mix compost or other organic matter into the soil.
+Mix compost or other organic matter into the soil to improve its quality.

 Sow dill seeds directly in the garden from late spring to mid-summer.
 Bury the seeds 1/4 inch deep and 1 to 2 inches apart.
 The seeds germinate quickly in warm soil, sprouting in 10 to 14 days.

-Once the seedlings are 2 to 4 inches tall, thin them so the plants are 12 to 18 inches apart.
-This gives them enough room to grow into mature plants.
+Once the seedlings are 2 to 4 inches tall, thin them to 12 to 18 inches apart.

 Fertilizer Requirements